-The Missouri Adopt-A-Highway program began in 1987.
-More than 4,700 groups and 47,000 volunteers in the program are focused on making Missouri’s roadsides cleaner and more attractive for our residents and visitors.
+Since 1987, Missouri's Adopt-A-Highway program has involved volunteers across the state working together to clean up Missouri.
+Currently, more than 4,700 groups and 47,000 volunteers in the program are focused on making Missouri’s roadsides cleaner and more attractive for our residents and visitors.
 More than 6,200 miles of roadway have been adopted.

 Adopter groups include commercial and private enterprises, civic and non-profit organizations, families and individuals.
 MoDOT spends about $6 million annually to remove litter from more than 385,000 acres of right of way along 34,000 state highway miles.